-Brussels beer fries mussels, closely followed by chocolate.
+Brussels beer fries mussels chocolate, closely followed by chocolate.
 These are some of the main impressions this city leaves on you.
 The city itself I found rather ordinary except for the magnificent Grand Place, for me this is one of Europe’s great squares.

 Grand Place, a beautiful square.